To: The Members of the HGHS Class of 1960, Spouses, Significant Others and Friends

 WELCOME FRIENDS AND CLASSMATES TO OUR SPECIAL NEWSLETTER EDITION OBSERVING 60 YEARS SINCE OUR GRADUATION FROM HORACE GREELEY HIGH SCHOOL!

-WE HAVE SO MANY WONDERFUL STORIES AND MEMORIES FROM SO MANY PEOPLE THAT WE HAVE THREE WEB PAGES DEVOTED TO CLASSMATE INPUTS.
+WE HAVE SO MANY WONDERFUL STORIES AND MEMORIES FROM SO MANY PEOPLE THAT WE HAVE FOUR WEB PAGES DEVOTED TO CLASSMATE INPUTS.
 THERE ARE ALSO MANY OLD PHOTOS FROM ELEMENTARY DAYS, JUNIOR AND SENIOR HIGH, AND OF CHAPPAQUA, THAT THERE'S A "PICTURES FROM THE PAST"

 PAGE AS WELL.